OroshiX/bitburner-scripts/README.md

 ### Files

-- `src/bin/sayHelloTs.ts`: A sample script referencing utils and logging dummy string to the terminal to test the setup.
 - `src/bin/utils/initRepo.ts`: A simple script with no references.
 Used to init the repo the first time when no files are available on the game home server.